dell/omnia/docs/Security/ENABLE_SECURITY_CONTROL_PLANE.md

 ## Log Aggregation via Grafana

 [Loki](https://grafana.com/docs/loki/latest/fundamentals/overview/) is a datastore used to efficiently hold log data for security purposes.
-Using the `promtail` agent, logs are collated and streamed via a HTTP API.
+Using the `promtail` agent, logs are collated and streamed via an HTTP API.

 >> **Note**: When `control_plane.yml` is run, Loki is automatically set up as a data source on the Grafana UI.